Q: What is Fix-A-Floor?

 Q: Can I use Fix-A-Floor in my shower or Pool?

-A: No!
-Fix-A-Floor is not recommended for areas with exposed to excessive
+A: Fix-A-Floor is not recommended for areas with exposed to excessive moisture, It can be used in bathroom areas where the floor is water-sealed after application usually by grouting.

 Q: Is Fix-A-Floor Safe?